MtADATA3101/Course_Documents_2025/Assignments/4_dplyr_styler.md

 Go to your personal repository on GitHub.
 Look at the history of your file.
 Did applying styler make any changes to your file?

-Open your dplyr assignment file.
+Create a new Quarto file called assignment_3_dplyr.qmd.
+Edit the output format to gfm so that it renders to github-flavoured markdown.

 Add a brief reflection on the changes to your file.
 Did applying styler make any changes to your coding?
 Did you accidentally change the name of your file and lose your history?
 How have these first two sessions of live coding in R been for you (in terms of pace, the textbook, questions, etc.)?
 Is there anything that I can do to improve your experience?

-Save your file again without changing the file name, commit it, and push it your GitHub repository.
+Save your qmd file, render it, and commit it both the qmd and md files to your GitHub repository.

+Create a new GitHub issue and assign it to estregger to let me know that you have completed the assignment.